umarrasool15/Research2SlidesWebApp/README.md

 2. Clone the Repository: Clone this GitHub repository to your local machine.

-3. Build and Run: Open the project in your favorite Java IDE and build the project.
-Run the web application using the embedded web server or deploy it to a container like Apache Tomcat.
+3. Build and Run: Open the project in your favorite Java IDE, Ensure you have the spring boot framework configured as well as Maven and open the project.
+Run the application then type the following URL into your browser (http://localhost:8080/).

 4. Access the Web Application: Navigate to the web application's URL in your web browser to start using the PDF to PowerPoint conversion service.